 In Chapter 6, we discussed the great impact of reducing expenses on your FI date.
 Now, let’s talk about the flipside: Increasing Your Income!

-Remember the BFYB Factor from Chapter 6?
-Here it is again:
+Remember the BFYB (Bang For Your Buck) Factor from Chapter 6?
+Here is the summary again:

 - Save more than you earn